Alexander Joseph Brunett: Early life

-The second of ten surviving children, Alexander Joseph Brunett was born in Detroit, Michigan, on January 17, 1934, to Raymond Henry and Cecilia Una Mary (née Gill) Brunett.
+The second of ten surviving children, Alexander Joseph Brunett was born in Detroit on January 17, 1934, to Raymond Henry and Cecilia Una Mary (née Gill) Brunett.
 His father was the first master plumber in the state of Michigan and completed his sixth grade education at St. Charles Grade School in Detroit.
 His mother was born in Detroit also, but her parents were born in Ireland.
 His uncle Alexander was also a priest.
 Although four of his sisters entered the Dominican Order, three of them later left the order to pursue other careers.

 As a child, Brunett sold copies of The Detroit Times.
 Entering Sacred Heart Major Seminary in 1946, he obtained a Bachelor of Arts degree and was valedictorian of his class.
 He was sent by Cardinal Edward Mooney in 1955 to study at the Pontifical Gregorian University in Rome, where he earned a Licentiate of Sacred Theology and a Bachelor of Sacred Theology degree.